RHQOnline/pyVersionControl/README.md

 This section details usage for the library, the (upcoming) GUI Launcher, and the Tools.

 ### Hosting
 A webserver and/or GitHub repository will be required for this utility to function.
-You will need to be able to point the Updater to the host `.json` file with the data it needs to determine if an update is needed and, if so, fetch / patch the update.
-You can generate a templated version of this `.json` file by calling `updater.generate_template_json()` during development / pre-build/release (note: you will need to change the hashes and file size to be correct using the [tools](https://github.com/RHQOnline/pyVersionControl#hasherpy-and-sizerpy) provided)
+You will need to be able to point the Updater to the host `.json` file with the data it needs to determine if an update is needed and, if so, fetch and save or patch the update.
+You can generate a ready-to-go version of this `.json` file by using the [JSON Generator](https://github.com/RHQOnline/pyVersionControl/blob/main/tools/json_generator.py) (more details below).

 Example Endpoints:
 - `https://www.mysite.com/host.json`/`127.0.0.1:5000/host.json` (webserver)